National Judicial Reference System: Implementation Approach

-The project is being implemented through an Implementation Agency engaged through an open competitive bid process in April, 2014.
-The Implementation Agency is a consortium of a Systems Integrator - NSDL eGovernance Infrastructure Ltd and a company specializing in legal databases - Skorydov Systems Pvt Ltd.
+The project was being implemented through an Implementation Agency engaged through an open competitive bid process in April, 2014.
+The Implementation Agency was a consortium of a Systems Integrator - NSDL eGovernance Infrastructure Ltd and a company specializing in legal databases - Skorydov Systems Pvt Ltd.

-The project is being implemented on a Public Private Partnership (PPP)model, where the technology risk has been passed on to the IA.
-The IA has the flexibility to generate additional revenues (besides the project payments from the government) by utilizing the judicial database for commercial purposes subject to certain restrictions.
+The project was implemented on a Public Private Partnership (PPP) model, where the technology risk has been passed on to the IA.
+The IA has the flexibility to generate additional revenues (besides the project payments from the government) by utilizing the judicial database for commercial purposes, subject to certain restrictions.

-The project leverages upon the advancements in computerisation of the registry functions of the Tribunals and Courts achieved under the e-Courts Mission Mode Project taken up under the National e-Governance Plan(NeGP).
-As the case filing, scrutiny and case registration services have been automated in the courts, the NJRS project envisages collation of data from such external data sources.
-The Income Tax Department in India has also developed several computer systems to for its own internal workflows and to manage the data base of the returns filed by the tax payers.
+The project leveraged the advancements in computerisation of the registry functions of the Tribunals and Courts achieved under the e-Courts Mission Mode Project taken up under the National e-Governance Plan(NeGP).
+As the case filing, scrutiny, and case registration services have been automated in the courts, the NJRS project allows for collation of data from such external data sources.
+The Income Tax Department in India has also developed several computer systems for its own internal workflows and to manage the data base of the returns filed by the tax payers.
 The unifying factor across these computer systems is the Permanent Account Number (PAN) allocated to identify each tax payer uniquely.
-The data collected in from the external court systems will be collated in NJRS with the help of taxpayers information stored in the PAN database and other computer systems of the tax department.
-In addition, the appeal case files will also be scanned through a network of 28 regional scanning centers specially established under the project across the country.
-The scanned case files will be processed at a BPO like facility for writing case summaries, keyphrases, metadata and linking the case files with the case data obtained from external court systems.
-Creation of NJRS will thus be a mammoth exercise, requiring the active co-operation of a number of agencies, including the judicial bodies.
+The data collected from the external court systems is collated by the NJRS with the help of taxpayers' information stored in the PAN database and other computer systems of the tax department.
+In addition, the appeal case files are scanned through a network of 28 regional scanning centers specially established under the project across the country.
+The scanned case files are processed at a BPO-like facility for writing case summaries, keyphrases, metadata, and linking the case files with the case data obtained from external court systems.

 Logo

-The NJRS logo has been conceived with a view to create a visual perception of Knowledge, Transparency and Reliability.
-The bold, clean font and the choice of a flat colour scheme using red and black colours create this presence.
+The NJRS logo was conceived with the goal of creating a visual perception of Knowledge, Transparency and Reliability.
+The bold, clean font and the choice of a flat colour scheme using red and black colours are used to create this presence.

 The red dot is a specific choice in the design language.
 As the system is a data recording repository of appeals and judgments, the red dot is a visual cue for the "recording" or assimilation of knowledge.
 This creates an association with audio visual devices which have a similar red icon for recording information.

 Finally, black and white colours also represent clarity and eliminate ambiguity, further emphasizing the transparency that this system holds.